DarSwin: Distortion Aware Radial Swin Transformer: Image formation

 For example, the WoodScape dataset~\cite{yogamani2019woodscapes} employs a 4-degree ($n=4$) polynomial for their lens calibration.
 We adopt this polynomial function to define the lens projection curve used in our method (\cref{sec:methodology}).

-\paragraph{Spherical projection.} The spherical projection model~\cite{barreto2006unifying,mei2007single} or unified camera model describes the radial distortion by a \emph{single}, \emph{bounded} parameter $\xi \in [0, 1]$\footnote{$\xi$ can be slightly greater than 1 for certain types of catadioptric cameras~\cite{ying2004consider} but this is ignored here.}.
+\paragraph{Spherical projection.} The spherical projection model~\cite{barreto2006unifying,mei2007single} describes the radial distortion by a \emph{single}, \emph{bounded} parameter $\xi \in [0, 1]$\footnote{$\xi$ can be slightly greater than 1 for certain types of catadioptric cameras~\cite{ying2004consider} but this is ignored here.}.
 It projects the world point $\mathbf{p}_{\mathrm{w}}$ to the image as follows

-We employ this model in experiments (\cref{sec:classification}) because of its ability to represent distortion with a single parameter.
+We employ this model in experiments (\cref{sec:experiments}) because of its ability to represent distortion with a single parameter.